-38. In certain cases, the eligible claimant is unable to show proof that sales tax has been paid on the goods he holds on hand on 1 April 2015.
+39. In certain cases, the eligible claimant is unable to show proof that sales tax has been charged on the taxable goods he holds on hand on 1 April 2015.
 This usually applies to claimants who purchase goods from traders.
 Under such circumstances, where sales tax is not stated in the invoice, the amount of special refund may be claimed using the formula below: